mlichwa/Feed-Importer-Micro-Blog/readme.txt

 == Description ==
-Feed Importer for Micro.blog fetches an RSS feed for Micro.blog and publishes entries to your Wordpress site as a stand-alone post.
-In order to use this plugin, a valid username with Micro.blog is required.
+Feed Importer for Micro.blog fetches an RSS feed for Micro.blog and publishes entries to your Wordpress site as a stand-alone post (status).
+In order to use this plugin, a valid username and a Micro.blog Feed is required.

 **Features:**